 In order to qualify for a student loan, you must:

 - Be a college senior or junior enrolled full-time (or have an expected graduation date within 9 months from the date you submitted your loan application)

 - Have a GPA of 2.9 or higher

 - Be at least 18 years old

-Choose from a fixed or variable loan and get 100% of your college tuition cost covered since you can borrow up to $200,000.
+Choose from a fixed or variable loan and get 100% of your college tuition cost covered since you can borrow up to $200,000 for undergraduate loans.
 Borrowers can also receive 1% cash back on their cost of attendance by setting up automatic payments.
-Non-cosigned student loans range from 1.62% to 14.52% APR.

 Credible is an online loan origination marketplace that offers everything from personal loans and mortgages to refinance options and student loans.
 That said, Credible doesn’t just offer one student loan option.
 You can shop around and compare different loans to see which is the best for you.